Texas A&M College of Dentistry

 Preference is given to applicants who have completed or plan to complete Anatomy and Physiology.
 If an applicant is taking the combined Anatomy & Physiology courses, both A&P 1 & 2 would need to be completed.

 For Entry Year 2020 or later, the Biology semester hour minimum will increase from 14 semester hours to 18 semester hours (15 lecture hours and 3 laboratory hours).
-Also, the Biology hours must include:
+Also, the Biology hours must include these courses for science majors:

 Anatomy with Lab* 4 semester hours